This post contains an affiliate link. I may earn from qualifying purchases. Thank you so much for your support!

 Me too!
 In those moments, I turn to my journal.

-So, today I thought I’d share two of my most recent journal entries, completely unedited, to illustrate the thought process as it goes from stuck to personal revelation.
+Since so many people struggle with what to write in a journal, I thought I’d share two old journal entries, completely unedited, to illustrate my thought process as I goes from stuck to personal revelation.

 September 8, 2018